Diabetes And Kidneys

 How do you prevent diabetic nephropathy?

-To prevent this condition, it’s essential that you maintain a healthy lifestyle as recommended by your physician.
+To prevent this condition, it’s essential that you maintain a healthy lifestyle as recommended by your healthcare professional.
 Try to keep your blood sugar, blood pressure and cholesterol levels within optimal ranges.
 Limit your alcohol intake.
 If you smoke, quit.
 Eat healthy and exercise regularly.

 How do you detect and treat diabetic nephropathy?

-If nephropathy is diagnosed in its early stages, your physician may design a treatment plan that combines lifestyle changes and medication (blood glucose and blood pressure control, exercise, medication to prevent kidney damage, quitting smoking and drinking, a healthy diet low in sodium and protein, etc.).
+If nephropathy is diagnosed in its early stages, your healthcare professional may design a treatment plan that combines lifestyle changes and medication (blood glucose and blood pressure control, exercise, medication to prevent kidney damage, quitting smoking and drinking, a healthy diet low in sodium and protein, etc.).

 As you probably guessed, prevention is key.
 Take good care of your kidneys and they’ll take care of you!